Keyboard shortcuts

 After running notarai init, use the /notarai-reconcile slash command in Claude Code to trigger a reconciliation pass.

-4. Notes any dependencies refs for ripple-effect analysis.
+5. Notes applies cross-cutting specs and dependencies refs for ripple-effect analysis.

 Automatic validation